 - 1. 20% the standard rate of VAT, applying to any sales of standard-rated goods or services - 2.
-5% for certain supplies of fuel and power and sanitary goods - 3.
-Zero-rated the four main areas of zero-rated goods are: - Food and agriculture (but excluding pet food and most catering) - Printed matter, including books and newspapers - Young children's clothing and footwear - Passenger transport (but excluding hire cars, taxis and parking)
+5% for certain supplies such as fuel and power - 3.
+Zero-rated the four main areas of zero-rated goods are: - Food and agriculture (but excluding pet food and most catering) - Printed matter, including books and newspapers - · Young children's clothing and footwear - Passenger transport (but excluding hire cars, taxis, and parking)